spiral/docs/docs/en/security/authentication.md

 You can protect some of your route targets by attaching the firewall middleware to prevent unauthorized access.

-Spiral Framework provides the following firewall middlewares:
+Spiral provides the following firewall middlewares:

 #### Firewall which will overwrite the target url